 Education is still the basic need of millions of children in India.
 The Vincentian Congregation responds to this with many schools mainly aimed at the economically weaker sections of the society.
 With an aim to make them economically independent, Vocational training centres too are run by the Vincentian Congregation in different parts of the country.

 To make the Bible available in every house we have taken upon the responsibility to print and publish the Sacred Scripture in different Indian languages at a subsidized rate.
-Vachanolsavam is a monthly fully dedicated to catholic teachings and published in six different languages and have about 450,000 subscribers.
+Vachanolsavam is a monthly fully dedicated to catholic teachings and published in Eight different languages.
 This is done at a subsidized rate and without receiving any commercial advertisement because of the good will of a lot of people.
-The Congregation i also engaged in preaching the Word through television channels and other audio and video publications.
+The Congregation is also engaged in preaching the Word through television channels and other audio and video publications.